Guarantor loans are coming into the regulatory spotlight.

 Thorough affordability checks

-The lender should verify income and expenses by checking the three previous months payslips and bank statements for both the borrower and the guarantor.
-For the self-employed or where income varies, there may need to be further checks.
+The lender should verify borrowers’ and guarantors’ income and expenses using Open Banking or asking for bank statements for at least the last three months For the self-employed or where income varies, there may need to be further checks.

 The I&E that is drawn up needs to take account of reasonably foreseeable changes to income and expenses as CONC 5.2A already provides.
 It should be further verified by a phone conversation with the respective borrower or guarantor, scheduled for a convenient time for a detailed discussion.